 |Money Market Account||0.15% APY||$2500|

-Texas Exchange Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Texas Exchange Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+Texas Exchange Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Texas Exchange Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Texas Exchange Bank's CD rates are fair as compared against the national average.Back to Overview
+Texas Exchange Bank's CD rates are fair in comparison to the national average.Back to Overview

 Find a Texas Exchange Bank Near Me